No. Updating your areas served alone doesn't directly improve where your business ranks on Google Maps or in local search results.

 Profile completeness contributes to your rankings, but it works alongside your reviews and website, not in place of them.
 Accurate primary and secondary categories, a complete service list, updated hours, consistent business information, and current photos all support your visibility.
 Think of it as the foundation everything else builds on.

-Ultimately, if your goal is to rank in more places or rank higher, the work happens through SEO, reviews, and location authority, not by adjusting the areas served field.
+If your goal is to rank in more places or rank higher, the work happens through SEO, reviews, and location authority, not by adjusting the areas served field.

 For a full breakdown of how to set up your service areas correctly, choose between cities, counties, and ZIP codes, and manage your profile within franchise territory rules, visit the complete guide: How to Choose Your Service Areas for Google Business Profile